jjuniorvieiran/azure-message-service-bus/README.md

 ## Service Buss capabilities
     - Azure Service Bus > Namespace > Queue (Producers/Compumers)
     - Azure Service Bus > Namespace > Topics (Producers/ Many subscribers (with filter))

+## DLQ Dead-letter queue
+    - This enable you to capture messages in that were not processed